-Most of the downloads in the Toolbox are ready immediately.
-However, some exports may be so large – for example keyword exports with 50,000 rows or link exports with 7,000,000 links – that our system has to first process the file.
+Most of the downloads in SISTRIX are ready immediately.
+However, some exports may be so large – for example keyword exports with 50,000 keywords or link exports with 7,000,000 links – that we first have to compile them.

-If this is the case, the Toolbox will let you know when the download is ready and when it can be found on the Downloads page.
+If this is the case, we will let you know when the download is ready and when it can be found on the Downloads page.

-The alerts in the Toolbox allow you to get notifications if specific things happen.
+The alerts allow you to get notifications if specific things happen.
 For example, you can set up a Visibility Index alert for your competitor, which only activates if the competitor’s visibility changes by 50% between one week and the next.

 Our handbook gives you an overview of all possible alerts.
 These alerts can be activated on this Alerts overview page.